whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 				- Michael runs up and pushes Jin away from Sun because Jin is trying to cover up Sun and got a little rough with her.
 Sun SLAPS Michael for his interference and Michael is dumbfounded as to why.
 Everyone sees this happen on the beach.
 This is a good example of what one makes pertain to them.

 			- 00:06:30
 				-Sun approaches Michael and apologizes for slapping him.
-Michael says not to worry about it and that he "stuck his nose where it didn't belong" and that the slap was "on him"
+Michael says not to worry about it and that he "stuck his nose where it didn"t belong" and that the slap was "on him"

 Stories / story
 	- Lost
 		- S01E20
 			- 00:25:50
-				- Jack and his father are outside at a swimming pool and Jack's dad tells him that committment is what "makes him (Jack) tick" and that his problem (Jack's problem) is that he is "not good at letting go"
+				- Jack and his father are outside at a swimming pool and Jack"s dad tells him that committment is what "makes him (Jack) tick" and that his problem (Jack"s problem) is that he is "not good at letting go"

 			- 00:33:30
-				- Jack is at his wedding and telling his bride that he didn't write and vows and that he's not "good at letting go"
+				- Jack is at his wedding and telling his bride that he didn"t write and vows and that he"s not "good at letting go"

-"There's always a choice"
+"There"s always a choice"
 	- Lost
 		- S01E21
 			- 00:40:50
-				- Sayid and Kate are on the beach and they are talking about how Sayid stopped Shannong from shooting John Locke (for Boone's death) and Sayid said, "There's always a choice..."
+				- Sayid and Kate are on the beach and they are talking about how Sayid stopped Shannong from shooting John Locke (for Boone"s death) and Sayid said, "There"s always a choice..."

 Man of science vs a man of faith
 	- Lost
 		- S01E24
 			- 00:17:00
-				- John Locke and Jack are out in the jungle and Jack is asking John why he was letting "that thing" (the island's "alarm" system) take him.
+				- John Locke and Jack are out in the jungle and Jack is asking John why he was letting "that thing" (the island"s "alarm" system) take him.
 John told Jack that Jack is a man of science and he (John) is a man of faith.
 (BOOM! *This* is WHY *I* *love* John Locke)

 Handing out hope, doctors, bedside manner
 	- Lost
 		- S02E01
 			- 00:16:30
-				- Jack and his dad are talking in a hospital and Jack's dad tells Jack that he may want to "try handing out some hope sometimes" even if the patient is 99% screwed
+				- Jack and his dad are talking in a hospital and Jack"s dad tells Jack that he may want to "try handing out some hope sometimes" even if the patient is 99% screwed

 Choosing between people
 	- Lost
 		- S02E03
 			- 00:31:00
-				- John and his girlfriend, Helen, are talking outside of John's dad's house and Helen said that John is going to have to choose between his dad or her and John said "It's not that easy" and Helen says, "Yes, it is."
+				- John and his girlfriend, Helen, are talking outside of John"s dad"s house and Helen said that John is going to have to choose between his dad or her and John said "It"s not that easy" and Helen says, "Yes, it is."
-				- This is a great scene because John says that he doesn't know *how*
+				- This is a great scene because John says that he doesn"t know *how*
-				- Helen talks about fear and not knowing about the future or what is going to happen - and she says, "That's why its called a 'leap of faith', John".
+				- Helen talks about fear and not knowing about the future or what is going to happen - and she says, "That"s why its called a "leap of faith", John".

 Story / Hugo and his lottering winning / his friend hating him
 	- Lost